john-ashraf-7/AI-video-scripts-generator/README.md

 - Progress counters ("Processing...
 (2/5)")
 - Completion notifications with visual feedback
 - Persistent batch results across navigation
+- **Cross-Filter Selection**: Selected items remain selected even when changing search filters or navigating between pages
+- **Database-First Processing**: Selected items are fetched directly from database using their IDs, ensuring all selections are processed regardless of current view
+- **Visual Selection Indicators**: Clear indication of selected items not currently visible in filtered results
+- **Persistent State**: Selections survive search, filter, and page changes using localStorage

 ### 🎬 **Quality Control & Export**
 - Built-in validation and format preservation for Arabic translations